-Code A. This amount is your share of the partnership's post-1986 depreciation adjustment.
-If you are an individual partner, report this amount on line 18 of Form 6251.
+Code A. Post-1986 depreciation adjustment.
+This amount is your share of the partnership's post-1986 depreciation adjustment.
+If you are an individual partner, report this amount on line 2l of Form 6251.

-Code B. This amount is your share of the partnership's adjusted gain or loss.
-If you are an individual partner, report this amount on line 17 of Form 6251.
+Code B. Adjusted gain or loss.
+This amount is your share of the partnership's adjusted gain or loss.
+If you are an individual partner, report this amount on line 2k of Form 6251.

-Code C. This amount is your share of the partnership's depletion adjustment.
-If you are an individual partner, report this amount on line 9 of Form 6251.
+Code C. Depletion (other than oil & gas).
+This amount is your share of the partnership's depletion adjustment.
+If you are an individual partner, report this amount on line 2d of Form 6251.

 Codes D and E. Oil, gas, & geothermal properties-gross income and deductions.
 The amounts reported on these lines include only the gross income (code D) from, and deductions (code E) allocable to, oil, gas, and geothermal properties included in box 1 of Schedule K-1.
 The partnership should have attached a statement that shows any income from or deductions allocable to such properties that are included in boxes 2 through 13, 18, and 20 of Schedule K-1.
-Use the amounts reported and the amounts on the attached statement to help you figure the net amount to enter on line 26 of Form 6251.
+Use the amounts reported and the amounts on the attached statement to help you figure the net amount to enter on Form 6251, line 2t.

 Code F. Other AMT items.
-Enter the information on the statement attached by the partnership on the applicable lines of Form 6251, Form 4626, or Schedule I (Form 1041).
+Enter the information on the statement attached by the partnership on the applicable lines of Form

+6251, Form 4626, or Schedule I (Form 1041).